PaulRoebuck.co.uk

 If a NGE is underperforming or things are not going well, don’t hide or mask things from them, clear the air and keep it clear.

-Managing NMF
+Managing FOF

 Whilst that might be factually true, it will often activate an unwavering and impenetrable defence from them.